Ganbulanyi: Classification

 Wroe (1998) tentatively referred Ganbulanyi to the family Dasyuridae.
 In addition, a close relationship with Sarcophilus harrisii was hypothesised on the basis of two to four synapomorphies.
 However, some doubt was cast by the author as G. djadjinguli retains plesiomorphic traits such as an upper third premolar and stylar cusp C on its upper molar.
 A study published in 2016 by Archer and colleagues noted similarities with the Malleodectidae but refrained from referring it to this clade due to substantial differences.

 Paleobiology

-Fossils of Ganbulanyi known from the Encore site at the Riversleigh World Heritage Area, which has been estimated to be early Late Miocene in age.
-At the time, Australia experienced less rainfall and rainforests either became fragmented or disappeared across the continent.
-The Riversleigh area would have been covered in woodland or open forest.
-G. djadjinguli lived alongside other dasyuromorphs like Mayigriphus; the phascolarctid Phascolarctos; the vombatid Warendja; the diprotodontid Neohelos; the palorchestid Palorchestes; the thylacoleonid Wakaleo; the macropods Ekaltadeta and Wanburoo; and the phalangerid Trichosurus.
+Diet

 The dentition of Ganbulanyi exhbits adaptations towards hypercarnivory.
 Additionally, tooth wear suggests that it was also well suited for ‘bone-cracking’, a type of durophagy in which the animal is able to obtain to extract food contained in bony material.

+Paleoenvironment

+Ganbulanyi is known from Encore Site at the Riversleigh World Heritage Area, which is interpreted as being part of Riversleigh's Faunal Zone D. It is estimated to be Late Miocene in age, or approximately 12 to 10 million years old, through biocorrelation.
+The site represents a cave deposit, the original entrance of which appears to have acted as a natural pit-fall trap.
+Various factors like the high number of arboreal taxa and the abundance of very large taxa suggests that the environment surrounding the cave was open forest.

+A vast diversity of fauna is known from Encore Site, comprising mammals and other vertebrates.
+Possums are especially abundant at this locality and are represented by the burramyid Burramys, the phalangerid Trichosurus, and two unnamed pseudocheirids.
+Other mammals include the dasyuromorphs Mayigriphus and Malleodectes, the bandicoot Madju, the koala Phascolarctos, the wombat Warendja, the marsupial lion Wakaleo, the diprotodontoids Neohelos and Palorchestes, and the macropods Ekaltadeta and Ganguroo.
+Other vertebrates include snakes, lizards, birds, and lungfish.